-Irregularities, including fraud, are instances of noncompliance with laws and regulations.
+Irregularities, including fraud, are instances of non-compliance with laws and regulations.
 We design procedures in line with our responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.
 The extent to which our procedures are capable of detecting irregularities, including fraud is detailed below:

 We obtained an understanding of the legal and regulatory frameworks within which the company operates, focusing on those laws and regulations that have a direct effect on the determination of material amounts and disclosures in the financial statements.

-The laws and regulations we considered in this context were the Communities and Co-Operatives Benefits Societies Act 2014, electoral and taxation legislation.
+The laws and regulations we considered in this context were the Co-operative and Community Benefit Societies Act 2014, electoral and taxation legislation.